While far from the tallest waterfall in the Pennsylvania Wilds, this waterfall is notable for several reasons.

 Most interesting, however, is that Nelson Falls might be the newest waterfall in all of Pennsylvania.

-Today, Nelson Falls can still be seen flowing nearly directly into the western mouth of Cowanesque Lake, which is a federally-managed lake and recreation area.
+Today, Nelson Falls can still be seen flowing nearly directly into the western mouth of Cowanesque Lake, which is a federally managed lake and recreation area.
 While it’s relatively easy to reach, there is no signage indicating its location, so it remains a lightly trafficked area.

 The trail to Nelson Falls is only about 0.15 miles long and starts from Route 49 on the northwestern side of the lake just after the road crosses the river/lake while heading north.
 It’s located approximately 20 miles from Mansfield, PA and Corning, NY (home to the Corning Museum of Glass), and roughly six miles west of Route 15.

-Park on the western side of the road (the side of the road heading south) near the end of the guardrail that leads to the bridge at roughly the following coordinates: 41.973615, -77.244391.
+Another option would be the park on the western side of the road (the side of the road heading south) near the end of the guardrail that leads to the bridge at roughly the following coordinates: 41.973615, -77.244391.

 "Waterfalls of Pennsylvania" by Jim Cheney